Zandbergstraat 14 / 5555 LB Valkenswaard (NL) ☎ + 31(0)651 587 997

 Height 6-8 m. sun till half shadow hardy between 20/-23°C

--vivax ‘Black Spot’ (syn.
-'Basinigra') With dark brown spots on older culms such as Ph. bamb."Tanakae.
-In my garden this bamboo is growing fast but till mow it has no brown spots.
+-vivax 'Black Spot' (syn.
+'Basinigra') Should have dark brown spots on older culms such as Ph. bamb."Tanakae.
+In my garden this bamboo never had shown brown spots.
+The origine is the plant in "Bamboo Garden" near Portland.
+Only one part of the plant in Portland has these spots.
+The part that I got was only green.

 Phyllostachys vivax 'McClure' Direct reproduction of the Ph. vivax imported in the USA by McClure.
 One of the fastest maturing high species with thick bamboo culms.
-The rather large leaves hang down.
+The rather large leaves hang down a bit.

 Height 6-15 m. sun till half shadow hardy between -18/-21°C